CaZual-T/CZT-Mod-Manager/README.md

     - "[ERROR] Permission denied: ':\\czt_write_test.tmp'."</br>
     - "[ERROR] A required privilege is not held by the client"</br>

-Q:"Why does czt need write permissions?"</br>
+Q: "Why does czt need write permissions?"</br>
-A:This is so CZT can create required folders and properly edit the profile_mods_list.json (file that contains all your mod info)</br>
+A: This is so CZT can create required folders and properly edit the profile_mods_list.json (file that contains all your mod info)</br>

 Q: Why does CZT need admin permissions at launch?</br>
 A: Not all, but some users may need to launch their game with CZT as admin to ensure symlinking works correctly.</br>